Trapp Family: History of the group

-Georg von Trapp had seven children at the time of the death of his first wife, Agathe Whitehead, and in 1927 he married Maria Kutschera, who was twenty-five years his junior, and had three more children with her.
-Both parts of the family were musical, and by 1935 the family was singing at the local church in Aigen, where they made the acquaintance of a young priest, Dr. Franz Wasner, who encouraged their musical progress and taught them sacred music to add to the folk songs, madrigals, and ballads they were already singing.
+The Trapp family was originally part of the Austrian nobility and held the hereditary title of Ritter from 1877, granted to them by Emperor Franz Joseph I. Georg von Trapp had seven children at the time of the death of his first wife, Agathe Whitehead, and in 1927 he married Maria Kutschera, who was twenty-five years his junior, and had three more children with her.
+Both parts of the family were musical and devoutly Catholic, and by 1935 the family was singing at the local church in Aigen, where they made the acquaintance of a young priest, Fr Franz Wasner, who encouraged their musical progress and taught them sacred music to add to the folk songs, madrigals, and ballads they were already singing.
 Whilst singing at their Salzburg home, they were also heard by the German concert singer Lotte Lehmann, who persuaded them to take part in the song competition in Salzburg in 1936, for which they won a prize; after this, accompanied by Dr. Wasner, the family toured and performed in Vienna and Salzburg and undertook a European tour that encompassed France, Belgium, the Netherlands, Italy, Germany and England.